Table of Contents

-Even after three years, the Espresso Martini still remains as one of the most talked about cocktail drinks among the polled bars.
-Dick Bradsell, the cocktail's late creator, would be proud seeing this magical combination of espresso coffee, vodka, and coffee liquor loved by cocktail and coffee enthusiasts alike.
+Even after three years, the Espresso Martini still remains as one of the best cocktails among the polled bars.
+Dick Bradsell, the Espresso Martini's late creator, would be proud seeing this magical combination of espresso coffee, vodka, and coffee liquor loved by cocktail and coffee enthusiasts alike.

 - 1 shot Espresso

 - 2 dashes Homemade Chinese five spice bitters

 - Put ice cubes in a tall glass.

 - Add all the constituents in the order in which they are listed above.